EysaN/inventory-management/README.md

 **_This project is only intended for educational purposes, and not to be used commercially or production-ready_**

+**_This project is fully functional with two models: items and carts, and covers all requested points, where further developments are a replication of basics system aspects, but it is a time-consuming process and will proceed with it only if needed_**

 ---

 ## Get started